FHOOEAIST/jack/src/site/markdown/documentation.md

 - **String:** Contains useful utility classes for operating with strings

 ## Contribution

 If you want to add your own stuff, first check if there is already a package in which it fits in.
-If not, then create a new package, and make sure, that you add it as dependency to the all package.
-Never add code to the all package, this should only have a single pom file, and nothing else.
+If not, then create a new one.
 Do not add dependencies to other frameworks like Spring.
-Also make sure, when you add a new package that the order in the base package fits (e.g. all package has always to be the last package to be built).

-If you add a new class in an already existing package make sure, you add that class to the corresponding package-info.java file.
-If you create a new package, make sure to create a new package-info.java file and add a short description for the package + for every class in that package.